ozinc/node-restify-include/README.md

 node-restify-include
 ====================

-Simple middleware for restify (probably compatible with many other libraries as well) that adds the include query behavior to json api.
+Simple middleware for restify (probably compatible with many other libraries as well) that adds the include query behavior to your API.

-Let's say a random API request to http://api.something.com/api/cars/123 has the following schema:
+Let's say a random API request to http://api.something.com/api/cars/123 has the following data:

 ```javascript
 {